 The exact due date will be printed on the initial billing invoice.
 This date is linked to the General Registration date.
 On or after this date, any student who registers for Fall or Spring semesters must pay in full upon registration.

 Payment for the Fall semester is due early August, as noted in the Academic Calendar.

 Payment for the Spring semester is due early January, as noted in the Academic Calendar.

 Students who fail to comply with the statement due date will receive monthly past due invoices for a minimum of three invoices per semester.
 In addition, a Bursar Hold will be placed on the student account.
 The consequences of a Bursar Hold include:

-* The student will be prevented from making any changes to their current registration
+- Being prevented from making any changes to the student's current registration

-*The student will not be permitted to register for any upcoming semesters.
+- Not being permitted to register for any upcoming semesters

-To avoid having a Bursar Hold placed on the student's account, students may take the following steps:
+To avoid having a Bursar Hold placed on their account, students may take the following steps:

 After an account is 60 days past due, account holders may expect to receive Molloy College reminder letters.